-This subsystem absorbs data in form of User Preferences and User feedback. .
-It has multiple elements which performs the task that brings out the functioning of the data subsystems.
-The Data agent uses hashing, SHA, MD5 checking to ensure data authenticityThe best example of an Aggregator agent is a messaging brokers used in modern applications.
-Apache Kafa and RabbitMQ are two such message brokers.
-Together these two agents actives the objective of the data subsystem i.e. management and maintenance of the data pipelines within the system to enable the system.
+This subsystem receives data in form of User Preferences and User Feedback.
+Its multiple elements perform the tasks that brings out the functioning of the data subsystem.
+The Data Manager Agent uses hashing, SHA, and MD5 checking to ensure data authenticity.
+An example of an Aggregator Agent is the typical messaging broker used in modern applications.
+Apache Kafa and RabbitMQ are two types of such message brokers.
+Together, these two agents fulfill the objective of the Data Subsystem, i.e. the management and maintenance of the data pipelines within the system.